G-Snipes/G-Snipes.github.io/content/blog/2024/scranton-scene/index.md

 Okay, I lied a bit.
 I did hear some buzz about [Esta Coda](https://www.instagram.com/estacoda/) through the grapevine long ago.
 They were good, and they proved that these last three bands were seasoned veterans of their craft.
 The last three bands all appeared to be friends, with Esta Coda having some of the same vocalists and musicians from the prior two bands come on stage for some songs.
 (I believe the guitarist may be in both bands.)
 If I had to bet, this appeared to be a “homie” show for them.
 The lead singer of [University Drive](https://www.instagram.com/universitydrive/) made an appearance and sang some of the songs with them.
 (I think their lead singer actually got sick?
 Don’t quote me on that.)
 These guys had a very warm vibe, and had the lighthearted stage banter I’ve only ever seen once before when I saw Panchiko.
 It was a swell time for sure.

 Also props to the sound guy at this jazz cafe for making this night exceptional.
+You know how to do your job.

 ### Wilkes-Barre